guillezorrilla/craver-senior-boilerplate/README.md

 # Technical features needed

+# Features

+Product Selection:

+- Users can browse and select items.
+- Each item has a quantity selector for adding desired amount.

+Shopping Cart:

-- Select items and quantities.
+- A persistent shopping cart stores selected items and quantities.
-- Have a navbar with a cart icon that updates the price when item is added to cart
+- Navbar displays a cart icon with an updated total price reflecting cart contents.
+- Users can view the cart details with options to edit quantities or remove items.

+Checkout Process:

-- Go to checkout button that redirects user to checkout page and have a summary of the order
+- A "Go to Checkout" button redirects users to a dedicated checkout page.
+- The checkout page displays a summary of the order details (items, quantities, total price).

-- Checkout delivery form
+Delivery information

-  - Input delivery address.
+- Users can provide their delivery address details including:
  - Address
-  - Apartment
-  - Suit number
  - City
  - Country
-  - Spcecial instructions
+ - Special Instructions

-  - Select a payment method (e.g., credit card, stored account).
+Order Review and Confirmation:

-  - Review order details with estimated total.
+- The checkout page displays a review section with confirmed order details and estimated total price.
-    S- ubmit the order and receive confirmation.
+- Users can submit the order and receive a confirmation message.